-If the canonical parameterization is identifiable, then the inverse transformation exists (because the transformation is then one-to-one and onto) and is also infinitely differentiable by the inverse function theorem of real analysis.
+If the canonical parameterization is identifiable, then the inverse transformation exists (because the transformation is then one-to-one and onto) and is also infinitely differentiable by the inverse function theorem of real analysis and the fact that the canonical parameterization is identifiable if and only if the derivative of the map from canonical to mean value parameter, which is the variance of the canonical statistic vector by (5) and (6), is invertible.
 But we often do not have a symbolic expression for this inverse transformation.